NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 # Delegated Byzantine Fault Tolerance: Technical details, challenges and perspectives { #biz }

-_This section is part of the Community Yellow Paper ^[See [Community Yellow Paper repository](https://github.com/neoresearch/yellowpaper)] initiative, a community-driven technical specification for Neo blockchain._
+_This section is part of the Community Yellow Paper ^[See [Community Yellow Paper repository](https://github.com/neoresearch/yellowpaper)] initiative, a community-driven technical specification for NEO blockchain._

-Various studies in the literature dealt with partially synchronous and fully asynchronous Byzantine Fault Tolerant systems [@Hao2018DynnamicPBFT; @Duan:2018:BAB:3243734.3243812; @miller2016honey], but few of them were really applied in a live Smart Contract (SC) Scenario with multiple distinct decentralized applications.
+Several studies in blockchain literature have explored partially synchronous and fully asynchronous Byzantine Fault Tolerant (BFT) systems [@Hao2018DynnamicPBFT; @Duan:2018:BAB:3243734.3243812; @miller2016honey].
+However, few of them have been applied in a real-world Smart Contract (SC) scenario - i.e. where multiple distinct decentralized applications use the same BFT system.
-It is noteworthy that append storage applications pose different challenges when compared to the needs of SC transaction persisting, which involves State Machine Replication [@schneider1990implementing].
-In addition, a second important fact to be considered is related to the finality of appending information to the ledger.
-Final users, merchants, and exchanges want to precisely know if their transaction was definitively processed or if it could still be reverted.
-Differently than most parts of previous works in the literature, NEO blockchain proposed a Consensus mechanism with **one block finality** in the **first layer** [@Neo2015WP].
+Distinct to other prior works in blockchain literature, NEO blockchain proposes a BFT Consensus Mechanism with **one block finality** in the **first layer** [@Neo2015WP].
-Besides its notorious advantages for real case applications, this characteristic imposes some additional constraints, vulnerabilities and challenges.
+One block finality offers significant advantages for real-world applications - End users, merchants, and exchanges can know that their transaction was processed definitively and that there is no chance for the transaction to be reverted.
+However, it also poses some additional constraints, vulnerabilities and challenges when compared to other Consensus Mechanisms.

 The goal of this technical material is to highlight the main adaptions from the classical Practical Byzantine Fault Tolerance (pBFT) to the Delegated Byzantine